Keswick Convention: History

 In 2001, in response to a need for additional funds and for additional capacity—notably for families and younger people—a third week was added.

-Keswick Ministries was established in 2003 with the aim of taking the Bible teaching ministry at the Convention to a wider audience both nationally and internationally throughout the year using the many and varied forms of media available.
+Keswick Ministries was established in 2003 with the aim of taking the Bible teaching ministry at the convention to a wider audience both nationally and internationally throughout the year using the many and varied forms of media available.

 Modern format

 Organisation

 Keswick Convention is run by Keswick Ministries, the operational name for Keswick Convention Trust.
-The charity exists to promote bible teaching at the annual convention with the aim of encouraging holy and biblical life styles.
+The charity exists to promote bible teaching at the annual convention with the aim of encouraging holy and biblical lifestyles.
 Trustees are drawn from a number of Christian organisations and denominations but on a personal basis only not as sponsored or in delegated roles.
 The Trust employs a full-time operations manager and a small number of permanent staff, based at the Convention Centre.
 During the convention event itself a heavy reliance is placed on recruiting volunteers to join the various support teams.